 Absolutely – 80% of Snoworks guests travel by themselves.
 This is the great thing about a Snoworks course.
 You can come by yourself knowing there will be many other skiers that you can ski with who are also travelling by themselves.

 In fact many Snoworks clients who first came skiing by themselves have now met many other skiers that they are now friends with, it’s a great way to meet and ski with other like minded skiers.

-No, in most resorts we can slot you into a room share with another single skier at no extra charge.
-If you do want a room to yourself you will need to book early to secure this and we can offer these in most resorts at a supplement.
+Yes – we offer limited accomodation options and unless we can find someone to share a room there will be a supplement to pay.
+If you do want a room to yourself you will need to book early to secure this and we can offer these.

 You can book on one of the all day courses such as the Backcountry, All Terrain Safari, All Day All Terrain or an Adventure trip.
 If you book on one of the half day courses there are always other skiers to ski with from the group either after or before the course and there may be an option to “double up” with another course – join us for a course in the morning and the afternoon.